Chapter 3 : How Soon is Now?

 I grinned back.
-“Well, don’t tell your mum I told you; although, I doubt she’ll forget tonight.
+“Well, don’t tell your mum I told you how to check.
 It’s supposed to be an important meeting so she’ll be on guard for any snooping.”

-“Good luck getting Harry tonight.”
-Ginny said heading up the stairs.
-I laughed thinking of my own good luck charm and said thanks.
-I headed down to the kitchen excited for the night’s business.
-I kept running through all the scenarios of how Remus could act around me today.
-I hoped he’d be the same, sweet guy he usually was.
+“Good luck getting Harry tonight,” Ginny said before heading up the stairs.
+I laughed, thinking of my own good luck charm, and said thanks before heading down to the kitchen excited for the night’s business.
+I kept running through all the scenarios of how Remus could act around me today, hoping he’d be the same, sweet guy he usually was.
 I held my breath a bit as I walked in the door.

-I walked into the kitchen where a small coterie there already.
-I managed to illicit quite a few quizzical looks upon my arrival.
-At first, I felt slightly mortified; I thought they all knew about the previous night.
+As walked into the kitchen where a small coterie there already.
+I managed to elicit quite a few quizzical looks upon my arrival.
+At first, I felt slightly mortified, thinking they all knew about the previous night.
 Then I remembered that my broomstick was in its guitar case, which was slung over my shoulder.

-I looked around at the group there, a knot building in my stomach.
-From what I could tell, Sirius wasn’t acting any more immature than usual, so it seemed that Remus wasn’t a tell-all.
-Or a tell-anything for that matter.
+I looked around at the group there and felt knot building in my stomach.
+From what I could tell, Sirius wasn’t acting any more immature than usual, so it seemed that Remus wasn’t a tell-all or a tell-anything for that matter.
 Moody was there checking the clock every few minutes.
 I smiled at him and he grunted back, not willing to spare time for the niceties.
 I knew that was his way of saying hello.
 Sturgis was seated next to Moody talking in low whispers about duty.

-I squeezed in-between Sirius and Moody.
-I didn’t want to be awkward.
-Sturgis got up to go right as the rest of the Guard walked in.
 Everyone sat in excited anticipation when Moody announced that we needed to go and head to our apparation point.
 As we headed upstairs, Ron and Hermione waved us off.
 Ginny was a few steps above them with Fred and George even further up.
-As I was walking by the umbrella stand, I almost walked into it.
-Moody grabbed my arm and yanked me ahead.
+As I was walking by the umbrella stand, I almost walked into it until Moody grabbed my arm and yanked me ahead.
 I waved merrily to the kids and flung my hand into Emmeline Vance’s shoulder.